When Your Hot Water System Fails: A Handy Guide to Urgent Repairs

 Electrical issues

-What to do if your Hot Water System Fails
+What to Do When You’re Hot Water System Fails

-Turn off the power supply or the gas valve
+Turn off the power supply or the gas valve.

 Take the hot water tank out of the tank.